Beneath the World Tree: Understanding SVG as Scene Graph

 Process part 2: Define modular components around the SVG world origin

-Perhaps the most important tip I can offer for SVG scene creation is to develop model components (e.g., sprites, scene elements, etc.) around the SVG world origin.
+Perhaps the most important tip I can offer for SVG scene creation is this:

-[[ INSERT ANIMATION OF ROTAING OUT THE WHEEL ... ]]
+[[ INSERT FIGURE ROTAING OUT THE WHEEL ... ]]

 Process part 3: Use a scene graph "wrapper element" to integrate modular components

-Use SVG <g> tags, or groupings, to create scene graph branches containing your components.
-For example, after creating the "Thor sprite" I wrapped the whole rig in a g-element.
-This group-structure enables artists and developers to position elements, rotate and scale them independently of other elements using the magic of the transformation matrix.
+For example, after creating the Thor sprite I wrapped the whole rig in a g-tag.
+This group-structure gives artists and developers both a powerful handle: each scene graph group can be positioned rotated and scaled independently of other elements using the magic of the transformation matrix.

-Advanced Topic: SVG Transformation Matrices (OK to skip if you're a math hater, but I know we all love math here...)
+(OK to skip if you're a math hater -- but I know we all love math here...)

 Matrix structure

-First, recall the SVG matrix structure.
-In SVG (and CSS too by the way), transformations can be applied through a 3 x 3 affine matrix.
+First, let's recall the SVG transformation matrix.
+In SVG (and CSS too, by the way), transformations are applied through a $3 \times 3$ affine matrix.

 - a : scale on x